 Plugins are one of the most powerful tools on WordPress and part of what makes it such a fantastic platform to build a site on.
 But if you get too many plugins running at once, your website will start to experience problems.
 You’ll see plugins conflicting with each other, load times slowing down, and your site crashing much more frequently.

-If you’d like to learn how to manage your WordPress plugins the right way, check out our blog and knowledgebase for more information.
-And, if you’re a Pressable customer, you can always check in with our friendly team of experts to get plugin recommendations and advice on streamlining plugins to maximize your site’s performance.
+If you’d like to learn how to manage your WordPress plugins the right way, check out our blog and knowledge base for more information.
+And, if you’re a Pressable customer, you can always check in with our 24/7 WordPress hosting support to get plugin recommendations and advice on streamlining plugins to maximize your site’s performance.

 Zach has 12+ years of experience with WordPress, from creating and maintaining client sites, to providing support and developing documentation.
 A knack for problem-solving and providing solutions led Zach to pursue a job with Automattic providing customer support in 2015 working with WooCommerce support, and now Zach has recently joined our team here at Pressable.
 Outside of work, Zach enjoys spending time with his family, playing and watching sports, and working on projects around the house.